Jansenia

 Jansenia is a genus in the beetle family Cicindelidae.
-There are at least 40 species in the genus, all of which are found only in South Asian region, with several endemic to India and Sri Lanka.
+There are at least 40 species in the genus in South Asia, with several endemic to India and Sri Lanka.
 The genus is characterized on the basis of the male genitalia.

 Etymology

 Chaudoir erected the genus name honoring Edward Wesley Janson, the secretary of the Entomological Society of London who gave him the first specimen Jansenia westermanni, the type species of the genus.

 Species

 These 40 species belong to the genus Jansenia: